lyssg2/react-portfolio/README.md

 Required program(s) needed is any common internet browser with Javascript enabled in said browser (most browsers already have them installed and enabled).

-### Where to find quiz
+### Where to find portflio

-The quiz can be found at URL below https://lyssg2.github.io/react-portfolio/
+The portfolio can be found at URL below https://lyssg2.github.io/react-portfolio/

 ## Screenshot